Police Officer Application Process

 The minimum qualifications listed above determine an individual’s basic eligibility for employment with the United States Capitol Police (USCP).
 Please note, the application process can be lengthy.
 Depending on a person’s specific circumstances, the process can take as little as a few months to more than a year.

-The USCP encourages applicants to apply for positions by submitting an online application at USAJobs here.
-The USCP’s Job Opportunity Announcements are typically open on USAJobs for two to four weeks.
+The USCP encourages individuals to apply for open positions by submitting an application through our career site, APEX.
+The USCP’s Job Opportunity Announcements are typically open in APEX for two to four weeks.

 Each position has unique application procedures.
-Therefore, applicants are encouraged to view the current vacancy announcements and follow the specific application procedures that include submitting a USAJobs application, questionnaire, and other required documentation.
+Therefore, applicants are encouraged to view the current vacancy announcements and follow the specific application procedures that include submitting an application through APEX, filling out a questionnaire, and providing other required documentation.